-- Click here to download and install Malwarebytes for your device.
+- Click here to download and install Malwarebytes spyware detector for your device.

 - Run a full system scan by clicking the Scan Now button.
 This process takes a few minutes.

-- After the scan is complete, click Remove Selected to remove detected threats from your device.
+- After the scan is complete, click Remove Selected to start the spyware removal process and remove detected threats from your device.
 Sometimes a restart may be required to clean your device entirely.

 This is a type of malware that collects various sensitive information and sends it to its authors without your knowledge or consent.
 Depending on the design, spyware uses stealth to perform its operations.
 Confidential information it collects includes; your browsing habits and mostly personally-identifying information such as your name, your addresses, biometric data, passwords, email address, social security numbers, credit card numbers, and anything that can be linked to you.